colinpannikkat/garisom/README.md

 __Model Parameters:__

-Configure plant traits and other parameters in __parameters_2.0.0.csv__ (expected input units are indicated).
-Coupled with the parameter build function in R to produce the __paramaters_2.0.0.csv__ file.
+Configure plant traits and other parameters in __parameters.csv__ (expected input units are indicated).
+Coupled with the parameter build function in R to produce the __paramaters.csv__ file.

 | Group    		| Parameter       	    	| Description										|
 | ---------------------	| ----------------------------- | -------------------------------------------------------------------------------------	|